Bottas on pole in Shanghai as Mercedes dominate qualifying

 Red Bull have both their drivers on the third row, Max Verstappen comfortably quicker than Pierre Gasly, with the Renault duo of Daniel Ricciardo and Nico Hulkenberg next on the grid.

-However, Verstappen was denied the chance of improving on fifth place when unable to begin a final lap before the chequered flag came out.
+However, Verstappen was denied the chance of improving on fifth place when unable to begin a final lap before the checkered flag came out.

 Haas have Kevin Magnussen and Romain Grosjean in ninth and 10th respectively for Sunday's landmark grand prix in the sport's long history.